I'm Feeling A Bit Sheepish

 Here's Hammish Ewe with the rest of the gang.
 As I saw him sitting there, I thought, "Maybe I've forgotten something?!"
 You know, sometimes making something cute, is even better if you don't forget the fine details.
 Can you think what I may have forgotten?!
 If you did you are brilliant!

 It was hooves!
 I forgot his hooves!
 What is a sheep without little black hooves?!
 Right?!
 If I had thought of this sooner, I would have marked his hooves before sewing his legs, as it would have been much easier.
 As it was I used an indelible marker, which worked, but a fabric pen would have been nicer.
-If I had put on his hooves before showing my husband, he probably wouldn't have thought Hammish was a dog either, because dogs obviously don't have hooves.
+You can bet Hammish was pretty happy to have hooves and kicked up his heels and danced a little jig.
+He is delighted to hang out with the gang on my Christmas tree this year too.

-Hammish was pretty happy to have hooves and kicked up his heels and danced a little jig.
+It was hooves!
+I forgot his hooves!
+What is a sheep without little black hooves?!
+Right?!
+If I had thought of this sooner, I would have marked his hooves before sewing his legs, as it would have been much easier.
+As it was I used an indelible marker, which worked, but a fabric pen would have been nicer.
+You can bet Hammish was pretty happy to have hooves and kicked up his heels and danced a little jig.
 He is delighted to hang out with the gang on my Christmas tree this year too.

 Comments